 By escorting us out of trusting in man, and falling because of it, we needed safety.
 Jesus wants us to be safe in God’s hands instead of being exposed to brutality in the hands of man but we must surrender to His will.
 He wanted us to discover He is the sure foundation we can trust in.
 When we learned this truth we found nothing could shake us, especially this year.

 Uncompromising faith in God

 To allow ourselves to be safe in God’s hands means that we cannot look to be safe in the hands of another.
-Man will fail us at every level, but God will not.
+Man will fail us at every level, but our perfect God will not.
 God will neither abandon us to the tempest or leave us to die under the scorching sun.
 He will walk with us through the valley and stand with us on the mountain, but we must have uncompromising faith in Him.
 If we do not, we will not be safe.

 Jesus must be the only One in whom we trust, for there is no other place of safety outside of His hands.